logikum/md-web-site/contents/en/comedies/as-you-like-it.md

 <!-- ======================================================================
 --- Search engine
-title:          About
+title:          As You Like It
-keywords:       md-site-engine
+keywords:       As You Like It, Shakespeare, comedy
-description:    About of the site.
+description:    As You Like It by William Shakespeare.
 --- Menu system
-order:          100
+order:          20
-text:           About
+text:           As You Like It
 hidden:         false
 umbel:          false
 --- Page properties
 id:
 document:
-layout:
+layout:         layout-2-left
----$-left:
+$-left:         play-list
 ======================================================================= -->

-# About
+# As You Like It

-Description
+Description...